Hey there,

 Just take what you need.

-Lead with softness and gentleness.
+Lead with softness.

 And bring your arms down either on the mat or out to the sides if you have the space.

-We'll come into a legs up the wall situation.
+And we'll come into a legs up the wall situation.

 You can always scooch up to a wall if you are near one.